-When a young woman carries a child within her, nine months seems like a long time to wait for something so precious and so wonderful as a baby.
-For the mother who is waiting to adopt a child, the wait can be much more than nine months, even stretching to years, before she feels the joy of cradling the little one she longs for in her arms.
+When a mother carries a child within her, nine months seems like a long time to wait for something so precious and so wonderful as a baby.
+For the mother who is waiting to adopt a child, the wait can be much longer than nine months before she feels the joy of cradling in her arms the little one she longs for.
 For Martha Meeks, waiting for Amy seemed like an eternity.

 Dear Little Amy,

 Now the hard part begins.
 We have to wait for you.
 It could be as long as a year.
 A year!
 I am so ready to hold you in my arms now.
 Your daddy and I and your brothers Chris, Sam, and Ben are impatient too.
 Ben is ready to help take care of you.
 Sam is ready to give you hugs and kisses.
 Chris just can’t understand why his baby isn’t here yet.
 He wants to teach you everything.

 I dreamed last night that I was in the hospital where you were born.
 A woman handed you to me and said, “Here is your Amy.”
 As I took you from her, you wrinkled up your tiny little newborn face and started to cry.
 Then I kissed your soft little cheek and put your head on my shoulder.
-Immediately you were quiet and you buried your soft face into my neck and slept.
+Immediately, you were quiet, and you buried your soft face into my neck and slept.

-Oh Amy!
+Oh, Amy!
 You felt so real!
 Although I know I can’t be with you when you are born, I feel like I have held you.
 It’s a dream I believe was a gift and a promise from God.
 Your name will be Amy (the beloved) and Elise (the promise of God).

-We love you Mommy
+We love you.